 The site of Zincirli, ancient Sam’al, near the Amanus Mountains (view to the northwest)

-The Chicago-Tübingen Expedition is directed by Dr. David Schloen, Professor of Near Eastern Archaeology in the University of Chicago, and Dr. Virginia Herrmann, a Junior Research Group Leader in the University of Tübingen.
+The Chicago-Tübingen Expedition is directed by Dr. David Schloen, a Professor of Near Eastern Archaeology at the University of Chicago, and Dr. Virginia Herrmann, a Junior Research Group Leader at the University of Tübingen.
 In addition to the support received from these two universities, we are grateful to the following agencies that have generously funded our work: the Neubauer Family Foundation, the National Endowment for the Humanities, the National Science Foundation, the Deutsche Forschungsgemeinschaft, the Social Sciences and Humanities Research Council of Canada, the Wenner-Gren Foundation, and the Carl-Humann-Stiftung.
 From 2006 to 2013, the project (known as the Neubauer Expedition to Zincirli) was directed by David Schloen, with Dr. Amir Sumaka’i Fink as the associate director.
 In 2014, the University of Tübingen became a partner and Virginia Herrmann was named as co-director.
-The current leadership of the project also includes assistant directors Dr. Tuna Kalaycı (since 2016) and Dr. Kathryn Morgan (since 2017).
-We are now pursuing research into the Bronze Age levels of Zincirli while publishing the results of our twelve years of excavation in the Iron Age levels.
+The current leadership of the project also includes the following assistant directors: Dr. Tuna Kalaycı (since 2016), who is an Assistant Professor of Archaeological Sciences at the University of Leiden; Dr. Kathryn Morgan (since 2017), who is an Assistant Professor of Classical Studies at Duke University; and (since 2021) Dr. Timur Demir, who is an Assistant Professor of Archaeology at Gaziantep University.